chandanhpcic/docs/source/manual/how-tos/ipsec-rw-srv-ikev1xauth.rst

 ===========================================
-IPsec: Setup OPNsense for IKEv1 using XAuth
+IPsec: Setup Reticen8 for IKEv1 using XAuth
 ===========================================

 .. contents:: Index

 XAuth was an addition to IKEv1 supporting user authentication credentials additionally to pre-shared keys or certificates.
-There are three different types supported by OPNsense which we will describe here.
+There are three different types supported by Reticen8 which we will describe here.

 Mutual PSK + XAuth: You define a pre-shared key which is the same for every user and after securing